MetPX/sarracenia/docs/source/Reference/sr3_options.7.rst

 NOTE::

   When directories are consumed by processes using the subscriber *delete* option, they stay empty, and every file should be reported on every pass.
-When subscribers do not use *delete*, sr_watch needs to know which files are new.
+When subscribers do not use *delete*, watch needs to know which files are new.
 It does so by noting the time of the beginning of the last polling pass.
   File are posted if their modification time is newer than that.
-This will result in many multiple posts by sr_watch, which can be minimized with the use of cache.
-One could even depend on the cache entirely and turn on the *delete* option, which will have sr_watch attempt to post the entire tree every time (ignoring mtime).
+This will result in many multiple posts by watch, which can be minimized with the use of cache.
+One could even depend on the cache entirely and turn on the *delete* option, which will have watch attempt to post the entire tree every time (ignoring mtime).